World War I memorials: Commissioning memorials

 In other countries, the state played a stronger role in the process of commissioning memorials.
 France, for example, mostly relied on local communities to organise and commission most war memorials, but the state played a comparatively larger role than in Britain and similar countries.
 A law was passed in 1919 establishing an official role for local government officials in the process of commissioning memorials; many towns then formed committees to take this process forward, typically at the commune level.
 Members of the Souvenir Français organisation played an important role in many of the resulting local committees.
 In other cases, governments increased their role in commissioning memorials during the inter-war period.
-In Romania, most memorials in the early 1920s were initially erected by local communities; in 1919 the royal family created the Societatea Cultul Eroilor Morţi to oversee commemoration of the war more generally; the organisation was headed by the Patriarch of the Romanian Orthodox Church.
+In Romania, most memorials in the early 1920s were initially erected by local communities; in 1919 the royal family created the "Societatea Cultul Eroilor Morţi" (The Cult of the Fallen Heroes Society) to oversee commemoration of the war more generally; the organisation was headed by the Patriarch of the Romanian Orthodox Church.
 By the 1930s official concern over the diverse range of designs led to increased central control over the process.

+Other memorials were commissioned by international veteran organizations, like FIDAC (Interallied Federation of War Veterans Organisations).
+After its foundation in 1920, FIDAC organised its first congress in Paris in 1921, where it launched the idea of raising a memorial to celebrate the allied forces.
+At their congress in Rome in 1925, Cointe Hill in Liège, Belgium was chosen as the site of this memorial.
+The construction began in 1928 and was completed in 1937.
+The Memorial included the Sacré-Cœur Church (Basilica of the Sacred Heart of Jesus) as a religious building and a tower as a civil memorial.
+The civil memorial contained numerous monuments offered by the allied nations: France, Italy, United Kingdom, Romania, Greece, Poland, Russia and Spain.
+These monuments were located both outside (on the esplanade) and inside the votive tower.